-Dexia group's earnings will remain very sensitive to changes in funding conditions (especially because of the very thin margins on its assets), as well as the level of interest rates.
-In addition to cash collateral posting, low interest rates imply decreased remuneration of capital.
-Also, as has been the case in H1 2020, extreme market volatility will continue to hurt financial results because adverse movements in market parameters (exchange rates and credit spreads) could resulted in unfavourable valuation adjustments of assets, liabilities and derivatives in the income statement.
-Dexia group's net result will also depend on the magnitude of loan losses, which in turn will depend on the macroeconomic environment and potential large losses.
+Dexia group's earnings will remain very sensitive to changes in funding conditions especially because of the very thin margins on its assets.
+They will also remain sensitive to changes in interest rates.
+The lower the interest rates, the higher is the need to post cash collateral on derivatives (which is costly for the bank as the collateral has to be financed), and the income from the investment portfolio.
+Significant efforts have been deployed in 2020 to reduce the results' sensitivity to variation in market parameters by reducing the number of derivative operations and hedging basis risks.
+However extreme market volatility will continue to hurt financial results because adverse movements in market parameters (exchange rates and credit spreads) could result in unfavourable valuation adjustments of assets, liabilities and derivatives.
+Dexia group's net result will also depend on the magnitude of loan losses, which in turn will depend on the macroeconomic environment.